menu

 Demographics

-The percentage of adults in Fort Calhoun who are college-educated is close to the national average for all communities of 21.84%: 19.93% of the adults in Fort Calhoun have a bachelor's degree or advanced degree.
+In terms of college education, Fort Calhoun is nearly on par with the US average for all cities of 21.84%: 19.93% of adults 25 and older in Fort Calhoun have a bachelor's degree or advanced degree.

 Fort Calhoun is a somewhat ethnically-diverse city.
 The people who call Fort Calhoun home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Fort Calhoun residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Fort Calhoun include German, Irish, English, Danish, and Italian.